edomt/edomt.github.io/_posts/2018-3-2-Rvest-Fivebooks.md

-explained on the website itself, Fivebooks *asks experts to recommend the five best books in their subject and explain their selection in an interview.* Their archive consists of more than one thousand interviews (i.e. five thousand book recommendations), and they add 2 new interviews every week.
+explained on the website itself, Fivebooks *asks experts to recommend the five best books in their subject and explain their selection in an interview.* Their archive consists of more than one thousand interviews (i.e. five thousand book recommendations), and they add two new interviews every week.

-Our objective will be to use R, and in particular `rvest`, to gather the entire list of books recommended on Fivebooks, and see which ones are the most popular!
+Our objective will be to use R, and in particular the `rvest` package, to gather the entire list of books recommended on Fivebooks, and see which ones are the most popular.

 <!--more-->